 Some foods like dairy products may possibly harm a magpie’s health.
 So, it’s recommended that you feed them live insects and worms.
 Moreso, it’s easy to find all these natural treats in your backyard.

 All you need to do is dig up the ground and turn over bricks, logs, and rocks, and you will perhaps find so many of these tasty animals for your feathered friends.
 You can also give them wild fruits as a treat.

 Avoid feeding magpies raw meat, cheese, and bread.
 According to a study on Applied and Environmental Microbiology, raw meat and mince cause great havoc to magpie’s overall health.

 Is It Okay to Feed Magpies?

 It’s best not to feed magpies.
-Apart from giving them wrong foods that may damage their health, magpies can easily become territorial birds around people and other birds.
+Apart from giving them the wrong foods that may damage their health, magpies can easily become territorial birds around people and other birds.
 They will view people they have never seen before as intruders.
 They even threaten to attack them by flying over their heads while flapping their wings furiously!
 While magpies may not cause any physical injuries, this might really frighten your visitors.
 Magpies also destroy nests and eggs of other species around them as a way to mark their territory.

 How Does the Diet of Magpies Impact Other Species?